Powered by National Online Traffic Schools

 1. Brush up on the current Florida traffic laws.
 Don't rely on your driver training knowledge from years ago; laws change!

-2. Remember that you teen is watching while you drive.
+2. Remember that your teen is watching while you drive.
 Lead by example and your teen will pick up on your good traits.

 3. Driving is dangerous — make sure your teen knows this.
 Discuss the driving-related stories on the news or point out safe driving ads.
 Help them understand the risks.